relaycorp/terraform-github-oss-project/README.md

 ## Third-party contributions

-Since this module is meant to be 100% specific to Relaycorp, we will only accept security fixes from third parties.
-Other enhancements or bug fixes won't be accepted.
+Since this module is meant to be 100% specific to Relaycorp, we will only accept bug fixes from third parties.
+New features won't be accepted.
 If you see anything you like here, feel free to use it under the terms of the [licence](https://github.com/relaycorp/terraform-github-oss-project/blob/main/LICENSE).
 Backwards compatibility isn't guaranteed.